 I shoot at 3:2, or crop to 3:2 before uploading

-Me too.
-And we’ve got the simplest situation to deal with.
-Because our images are the same shape as the card itself we don’t need to modify them at all to print right up to the edges.
+Common practice!
+And that's the simplest situation to deal with.
+Because these images are the same shape as the card itself there's no need to modify them at all to print right up to the edges.
 Now, this is not an exact science, which means an image that is “close enough” to a 3:2 ratio may fill the entire card.
 But your safest bet is to simply follow the 3:2 golden rule.

 My camera or scanner produces 4:3 photos

 OK, now this is a little bit more complicated.
-We can’t fit all of your design onto the card without leaving a border on at least two edges, so instead we’ll add a slight crop to remove the parts of your image that don’t fit.
+The whole of your design can't be fit onto the card without leaving a border on at least two edges, so instead, a slight crop will be added to remove the parts of your image that don’t fit.

 On the landscape card in the stunning diagram above the top and bottom will be cropped (exaggerated for dramatic effect; you’ll really only lose a few millimeters), while a portrait card will crop the left and right edges.
-Redbubble will automatically trim an equal amount from both sides if you upload a 4:3 file, but you can always choose your own window by manually cropping your images to 3:2 before you upload them.
+An equal amount will be automatically trimmed from both sides if you upload a 4:3 file, but you can always choose your own window by manually cropping your images to 3:2 before you upload them.

 My art is an unusual shape.
 What about panoramas and squares?

-The amount of cropping we’d have to do to fill the card with a long and thin or almost square image would remove a significant amount of your work – and we assume that you designed it that way for a reason.
-In these cases a border will be added around the art and the whole image will be printed, just like a matted print.
+The amount of cropping needed to fill the card with a long and thin or almost square image would remove a significant amount of your work – and it's fair to assume that you designed it that way for a reason.
+In these cases, a border will be added around the art and the whole image will be printed, just like a matted print.

-If our magic software detects that your card will look best with borders then yes; 100% of your image will be printed.
+If the magic software detects that your card will look best with borders then yes; 100% of your image will be printed.

-In the printing industry borderless designs are produced by printing on a larger sheet than the final product and then cutting off the bleed ink.
-The printers we use only need to trim off 2.5mm (0.1in) bleed which you’ll barely notice; but if you have a one pixel black border around the edge of your design you shouldn’t be surprised if it doesn’t show up on the finished card.
+In the printing industry, borderless designs are produced by printing on a larger sheet than the final product and then cutting off the bleed ink.
+The printers used only need to trim off 2.5mm (0.1in) bleed which you’ll barely notice, but if you have a one-pixel black border around the edge of your design you shouldn’t be surprised if it doesn’t show up on the finished card.
 We’ve tried to simulate this on the updated card previews and they’ll give you and your buyers a fairly accurate idea of what the final product will look like.

 One last thing.
 What’s the minimum resolution of image that I can sell as a card?

 That hasn’t changed – to support all of the awesome cards that have been designed over the last three years it’s still 1300×900 pixels.
-That’s somewhere between a 3:2 and 4:3 aspect ratio (and that confusion is one of the reasons we changed the shape of the cards), so if you upload at that exact size we’ll now crop a tiny bit off the edges to give you a borderless print.
+That’s somewhere between a 3:2 and 4:3 aspect ratio (and that confusion is one of the reasons the shape of the cards was changed), so if you upload at that exact size, a tiny bit off the edges will now be cropped to give you a borderless print.